aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

 - min - terminal operation that will return the minimum element based on a comparator
 - max - terminal operation that will return the maximum element based on a comparator
 - distinct - intermediate operation that will eliminate duplicates in a stream based on the equals() method of the stream elements
-- allMatch - terminal operation that given a predicate, returns a boolean true if all elements in the stream satisfy the predicate
-- anyMatch - terminal operation that given a predicate, returns a boolean true if one of elements in the stream satisfy the predicate
-- noneMatch - terminal operation that given a predicate, returns a boolean true if none of the elements in the stream satisfy the predicate

 The following demo will go into a little more detail of each one.